Raise your hand if you love stepping on the scale first thing in the morning, every morning!

 • Has your mindset shifted?
 Are you noticing you are not using an event or party as an excuse to forget about your goals?

-It is important to ask yourself these questions and focus on these wins out because they are PROGRESS as well.
+It is important to ask yourself these questions and focus on these wins because they are also PROGRESS.

 It is very common to get caught up in the number on the scale as the only measure of progress.
-Which is why relying on the scale as your only source of feedback can become problematic in a healthy, long-term and sustainable nutrition journey.
+Relying on the scale as your only source of feedback can become problematic in a healthy, long-term, and sustainable nutrition journey.

 Defining Your Version of Progress